TechnicalPursuit/TIBET-Examples/pizza/README.md

 ```

 With the server route in place and tested it's time to move to the client.

-Before we go however, the TDS has one more feature worth mentioning....
+Before moving on, the TDS has one more feature worth mentioning....

-#### Hot-Patching (not reloading)
+### Hot-Patching

-In addition to auto-loading plugins, routes, and mocks, the TDS optionally
+In addition to loading plugins, routes, and mocks, the TDS optionally observes
-observes all assets vended to the client and notifies the client of any edits
+all assets vended to the TIBET client and notifies the client of any edits you
-you make to those assets.
+make to those assets.

+#### Server-side

 Asset observation is provided by the TDS's `watch` plugin.
 When `NODE_ENV` is
 `development` the `watch` plugin is automatically loaded.
+It's off for
+production by default.

 You can confirm the `watch` plugin is active by viewing the TDS's startup log: